This many people can’t be wrong!

-They called it saint or divine plant.
+They called it a saint or divine plant.
 They called it a plant that’s good for everything.
 It raises the pulse.
-It enhances memory, keeps you more alert.
-Indirectly improves blood supply to the brain, releases dopamine and endorphins.
-They already used it in 5000 BC.
+It enhances memory and keeps you more alert.
+It indirectly improves blood supply to the brain, releases dopamine and endorphins.
+People already used it in 5000 BC.

-However, smoking has an aspect in the fine print, which really sucks: besides happiness, it also causes many different types of cancer.
-And other illnesses.
-Which doesn’t only affect the victims and their families, but the state’s care system and the economy.
+However, smoking has an aspect in the fine print, which really sucks: besides happiness, it also causes many different types of cancer, and other illnesses, which don’t only affect the victims and their families, but also the state’s care system and the economy.

 For you, not against you

 Since 2013, due to the nation’s concession agreements, they practice their tobacco monopoly through National Tobacco Shops (Nemzeti Dohánybolt).

 The declared goal of this agreement is to make life harder for smokers and reduce their number before lung cancer gets to do it.
 Before 2013, you could buy cigarettes from approximately 40,000 places.

 However, following the passage of the “trafik law”, the number maxed out at 7000.
 This change related to tobacco is no accident: in a country of over 2 million smokers in the 2000s, hundreds of thousands of people lost their lives to smoking.

 The law states that every 2000 inhabitants get one National Tobacco Shop, and in villages smaller than this, they can have one.

 “Traffiks” have to be completely independent stores, which means we can’t buy cigarettes in supermarkets.
 There is no limit to their sizes or their locations, as long as two aren’t closer to each other than 200 meters.

 What’s inside is what matters